 The signs and symptoms associated with hypogonadism (especially those related to sexual and metabolic functions) may suggest changes in testosterone production patterns.

 Any unusual changes in health should be reported to your doctor.
 This professional will give the appropriate follow-up not only to confirm a diagnosis but also to find the cause of the alteration and therefore, the appropriate treatment.
+You can consult in any of our Andromedi centres in Madrid, Seville and the Canary Islands (Tenerife).

 What Causes Male Hypogonadism?